satoru-hara/03_NSW/README.md

 # Human Natural Structure (HNS)

-**The Operating Structure for Human Cognition — A Foundation Aiming for Global Standardization**
+**The Operating Structure for Human Cognition — A Foundation for Alignment**

 **S. Hara | Natural Structure Works**

 ## Overview

-Human Natural Structure (HNS) is an **Operating Structure (OS)** designed to formally describe human cognition, behavior, and meaning generation.
+Human Natural Structure (HNS) is an **Operating Structure (OS)** designed to formally describe human cognition, behavior, and meaning generation in a structured, hierarchical manner.

-HNS provides AI systems with a structural foundation to understand humans not as probabilistic token sequences, but as coherent, layered structures.
+**HNS enables structurally aligned reasoning, interpretable AI behavior, and human-consistent meaning generation.**

-This repository publicly shares the theory, design, and strategy of HNS in a progressive manner.
+This repository shares the theory, design, and strategy of HNS in a progressive and open manner.

 **[HNS Strategic Roadmap v1.1](./07-Strategy/HNS-Strategic-Roadmap-v1.1.md)**
 (The complete overview and four-phase strategy are available here)